 But where do you redirect a Swiss user?
 Given that Swiss users may be speakers of German or French, you may send both types to the German version.
-However, it would be better if you sent the French speakers to the English version, as they may know the latter better than German.
+However, it would be better sent the French speakers to the English version.
+They may know the latter better than German.

 Of course, such a scenario implies setting up a multilingual SEO strategy that will make sure that your worldwide users are sent in the right place.
 This can, in short, make or break the traffic on your website.

 What Country Should Your SEO Target?